italiansushichef/italiansushi_main/README.md

 ----
 * We are currently hosting using a free Hobby-dev account, which is limited in the database size and app awake time, though it will support any expected traffic for the purposes of the competition.
 * As mentioned, our data set for the matchup generator is limited in the live version because of the repo limits.
 This drastically limits the quality of the generated item sets, but the underlying algorithm is what we'd like to highlight.
 * Our website is designed to be easier scaled to a large user base, which will be when the tools become much more beneficial.
-For example, the Search tool is currently not as useful as it potentially could be, due to the lack of users on our website.
-The item sets that can be found from search were created during development, but when we pick up users this can highlight popular builds, searchable by champion and/or lane.
+ * For example, the Search tool is currently not as useful as it potentially could be, due to the lack of users on our website.
+The item sets that can currently be found from search were created during development for us and a small number of test users; but when the site pick ups more users, the Search tool becomes drastically more interesting, highlighting popular builds searchable by champion and/or lane and rated by the community.
 * There are likely many minor bugs throughout, since we did not have time for widespread open user testing.

 In the future (aka if we had more time), we'd add more features to building item sets with the more advanced (optional) fields listed in the item set documentation, add support for Item Sets for modes outside of SR, and fine-tune the matchup item set generator algorithm.
 Our front-end tools are well organized and easily modifiable to allow for additional features.
 We look forward to pushing more features and seeing the impact of iTahmSets when we gain a critical mass of users in the future!